 Talk to your doctor before going gluten free.
 Make sure your doctor runs basic labs to establish a baseline.
-They may ask you to do a blood test so that your nutrient levels can be monitored.
+They may ask you to do a blood test to monitor your nutrient levels.

-Taking supplements and eat high-fiber foods like brown rice, fruits, veggies, and beans can help you keep the balance.
+Taking supplements and eating high-fiber foods like brown rice, fruits, veggies, and beans can help you keep the balance.

-It is best to check with your doctor before committing to a gluten free diet.
+It is best to check with your doctor before consuming a gluten-free diet.
 It is important to get a Celiac disease screening test if you suspect you may have an issue with gluten.
-Once you are gluten free, you can't get this testing done because gluten has to be in your system in order for a Celiac test to register any issues.
+Once you are gluten free, you can't get this testing done because gluten has to be in your system for a Celiac test to register any issues.

-Do your best to stick with the gluten free diet for at least 45-60 days in order to fully experience the effects of a gluten free diet on your body.
+Do your best to stick with the gluten free diet for at least 45-60 days to fully experience the effects of a gluten free diet on your body.

-When you're first learning how to eat gluten free, the temptation is everywhere.
+The temptation is everywhere when you're first learning how to eat gluten-free.
 Try not to cheat.
 If you accidentally ingest gluten, which can happen when you dine out, try a supplement called Glutenese to lessen the symptoms.
 (I often find when you go gluten free and your body begins to heal, your symptoms after eating gluten can worsen.)